IndiumGames/RakNet-RPC3-14/README.md

 ./compile
 ```

-Then run the server and client with:
+Then run the server and client with (stop with Ctrl+C):
 ```
 ./run
 ```